See index to all the chapters for Putting Out the Planetary Fire

 Develop a written media plan and recruit volunteers to coordinate the effort.
 Attend a media training for social activists – or organize a training for your group.

 The larger the media outlet is, the more difficult it is to get them to cover your story.
 Your main coverage will come from local television and newspapers.
 Unfortunately, few radio stations these days have local reporting, though they may have local talk shows that you can get on.
 Learn about your local media outlets.
 For newspapers, determine who is the reporter assigned to cover the environment and climate.
-Develop a list of contacts (phone, email).
-Many reporters are on twitter, so follow them.
+Develop a list of contacts.
+You can follow many reporters on social media.

 Bigger organizations often have a communications director whose job is to outreach to and connect with reporters.
-If the reporter is interested, the communications person may have them contact another individual for quotes or interviews for radio, cable or tv.
+If the reporter is interested, the communications person may have them contact another individual for quotes or interviews.

-For events, if media coverage is important (it usually is) be mindful of reporters’ schedule.
+For events, if media coverage is important (it usually is) be mindful of reporters’ schedules.
 The best time for media events is usually late morning.
-That of course is not the best time for many members who work during the day.
-That is one reason why rallies are often held on weekends.
-If you want tv coverage, it is best to avoid doing the event as the same time as their broadcast, as they will have less camera crews available to cover.
+That of course is not the best time for those who work during the day and so is a reason why rallies are often held on weekends.
+If you want television coverage, it’s best to avoid doing the event as the same time as their broadcast, as they will have less camera crews available.

 At major events like a rally, have someone (or a team) be the media liaison on site.
-Track down media (the ones with tv cameras, recording devices, and reporter notebooks), hand them a copy of the press release, get their contact info, and ask them if they need any help, like someone to interview.
-Especially at local events, TV stations increasingly send camera people who record but who have limited ability to ask questions (i.e., they are not reporters).
-Avoid situations where the moderator of the rally is also the main spokesperson, as the person cannot be in the same place at once.
+Track down media (the ones with cameras, recording devices, and reporter notebooks), hand them a copy of the press release, get their contact info, and ask them if they need any help, like someone to interview.
+Especially at local events, local television stations increasingly send camera people who record but who are not reporters and so have limited ability to ask questions.
+Avoid situations where the moderator of the rally is also the main spokesperson, as the person cannot be two places at once.

 At really large events, there is usually a table for the media to sign in at and receive a packet of information (press release, fact sheets, list of speakers and contact info).
-At large events, it is helpful to have a mult box with multiple outputs where reporters can plug their audio devices into.
-The sound quality of amplified speeches (especially without a mult box) is generally not good enough for broadcast.
-TV / cable instead film for background (B roll) shots and seek short one on one interviews with speakers for broadcast.
+At large events, it is helpful to have a multi box with where reporters can plug in their audio devices.
+The sound quality of amplified speeches (especially without a multi box) is generally not good enough for broadcast.
+Media videographers instead film for background (B-roll) shots and seek short one on one interviews with speakers for broadcast.

 Be your own media – especially in light of the increasing corporate ownership and concentration.
-This means creating and publicizing your media content (photos, blog, videos, livestream, social media).
+This means creating and publicizing your media content with photos, articles, videos, via livestream and on social media.

 Social media works best with visuals, so recruit graphic artists to help with content.
-Facebook and twitter tend to be used by older people.
-Instagram, reddit and snapchat are followed by younger people, along with YouTube and TikTok.
+Facebook and Twitter tend to be used by older people.
+Instagram, Reddit and Snapchat are followed by younger people, along with YouTube and TikTok.
 Learn how to record short video statements (a few seconds to a few minutes) that can be uploaded to social media.
-Livestream your events on social media (twitter seems better these days than Facebook for this).
-Upload recorded videos to your YouTube channel.
+Livestream your events on social media.
+Upload recorded videos to your own YouTube channel.

 For the more adventurous, look at podcasts and shows on public access cable television.
 Recruit people to take and post photos – and videos – from all your events.
 Coordinate with your art team on the visuals.